psi4/psi4numpy/Interactive-Tutorials/README.md

 Below is a list of the available interactive tutorials, grouped by module:

-1. Psi4 Basics
+1. Psi4NumPy Basics
-    * Molecule: Overview of the Molecule Class and coordinate input in Psi4
+    * Molecule: Overview of the Molecule class and coordinate input in Psi4
     * BasisSet: Building and manipulating basis sets within Psi4
-    * Wavefunction: Introduction to wavefunction passing in Psi4
+    * Wavefunction: Introduction to the Wavefunction class in Psi4

 2. Hartree-Fock: Theory & Implementation
     * Restricted Hartree-Fock: Basic implementation of a self-contained RHF program